rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

         - No anniversaries.
         - No company names, founding dates, addresses, etc.

     - Create a memorable password by creating a unique password.
-An overtly unique password will provide password strength as well as preserve user experience.
+An unique password will provide password strength as well as preserve user experience.
 If a user finds a password too difficult to remember, they can fall into bad habits by creating a weaker password that is easier to remember.

     - Try using a memorable phrase.
 For example: **oneDayWew!llAllH4vEhoV6r:Cars**   In this example, instead of substituting letters for similar looking numbers, I substitute random numbers.
-Instead of capitalizing the first character, I leave it lower case.
-Instead of ending the password with a number, I end with a word.
-This password as no trace of my company or personal life.
-I will remember it because I think a hover car would be fun!
+Instead of capitalizing the first character,  leave it lower case.
+Instead of ending the password with a number, end with a word.
+This password has no trace of a company or a personal detail.

-It is no longer a question of if a password can be cracked, but how long it will take to crack it.
-Many password can be cracked in minutes or hours, but a proper password will take decades or a millennia for a program to crack.